sighupio/fury-kubernetes-dr/README.md

 > More information on modules inputs can be found in the [azure-velero](modules/azure-velero) module documentation
 >
-> [Here][kfd-velero-azure-example] you can find an example designed to create all necessary cloud resources for Velero on Azure.
+> [Here][skd-velero-azure-example] you can find an example designed to create all necessary cloud resources for Velero on Azure.

 5. Define a `kustomization.yaml` that includes the downloaded resources.